Fung Bo-bo

-Petrina Fung Bo Bo (born 30 October 1954) is a Malaysian-born Chinese actress in Hong Kong.
-Fung is known for the 1994 film C'est la vie, mon chéri.
+Petrina Fung Bo Bo (born 30 October 1954) is a Malaysian-born Hong Kong actress.
+She is best known as one of the most popular child actresses of Hong Kong cinema in the 1960s, for which she received the nickname "Shirley Temple of Hong Kong".
+In the 1990s, she managed a successful acting comeback, appearing in several hit Hong Kong movies and winning 2 consecutive Hong Kong Film Awards for Best Supporting Actress for the films 92 Legendary La Rose Noire and C'est la vie, mon chéri.

 Early life

 On 30 October 1954, Fung was born in British North Borneo (now part of Malaysia).
 Her father was Fung Fung, an actor and Fung's brother was Fung Hak-On, who was an actor too.
 At age 12, Fung lived with Madam Wee Poh Keok, whom she called "kai leong", or godmother.
 Fung also learned to speak the Hokkien dialect from her godmother.
 Fung's education consists of private tutors.
 At age 16, Fung flew to England to study.

 Career

 Fung started her career as a child actress.
 In 1956, at age 2 and a half, Fung debuted in Love vs Love (aka Little Sweetheart), written and directed by her father.
 By age 14, Fung had made more than 300 films, and was a noted stage performer across most of South East Asia.
 Fung was known as the Shirley Temple of Hong Kong and Chinese Canto Region.

 She then went to study in the United Kingdom, during which she met her future first husband, Chiu Joi Keung, who worked in finance.

 In 1976, Fung worked with Eddie Lau, a fashion designer in Hong Kong.

 In Hong Kong, director Clifton Ko offered Fung the leading role in Wonder Mama, a television drama film.

 During the 1980s she starred in a series of historical television period dramas, including playing China's lone female emperor, Wu Zetian.
 She made her film comeback in 1986 in the comedy My Family, also written by and associated produced by Clifton Ko.

 In 1994, Fung retired from acting.
 Fung occasionally made special appearances in some films.